 1975: Paul McCartney and Wings arrived in New Orleans to begin recording sessions for what became their Venus and Mars album.
 The band worked with renowned New Orleans musician and producer Allen Toussaint at his Sea-Saint studio.

-1984: “What Difference Does It Make,” the lead single from the self-titled debut album by the Smiths was released, later reaching #12 on the UK chart.
+1984: “What Difference Does It Make,” the lead single from the self-titled debut album by the Smiths was released.
+It later reached #12 on the UK chart.

 1988: George Harrison had the #1 song on the US pop charts with “Got My Mind Set On You,” the first single from his 1987 album Cloud Nine.
 The song was a cover of “I’ve Got My Mind Set on You,” originally recorded by James Ray in 1962.